 The notice should be given to the landlord or agent personally, or sent by post, and a copy kept by the tenant.
 It is recommended to send it by registered post, in case of a dispute about service.

 If the landlord has not carried out the repairs within 14 days, or has not done so to a satisfactory standard, the tenant can apply in writing to the Director of CAV requesting that an inspector investigate (s 74).
 The tenant can send a letter requesting the inspection or use the “request for repairs inspection” form or the “rent assessment” form.
 In either case, a copy of the Notice to Landlord should be attached.

 The CAV inspection and accompanying report is a free service.

 After inspecting the premises, a copy of the inspection report must be provided to both the landlord and the tenant (s 74(3)).
 If the inspector is satisfied that the landlord is in breach of their duty to maintain the premises in good repair, they may attempt to negotiate arrangements for the carrying out of repairs.
 However, generally the report will simply make recommendation for VCAT to order when an application is made to VCAT.

 If the tenant has received the inspector’s report, yet satisfactory arrangements cannot be made to carry out the repairs, the tenant can apply to VCAT.
 The application should be made under section 75(1) and a copy of the inspector’s report should accompany the application (r 7A.07(2) Victorian Civil and Administrative Tribunal Rules 2008 (Vic) (“VCAT Rules”)).

 The application must be made within 60 days of receiving the report (s 75(2) RT Act).
-If the tenant has not received a report within 90 days of making application to CAV, the tenant may apply to VCAT without the report (s 75(3)).
+If the tenant has not received a report within 90 days of applying to CAV, the tenant may apply to VCAT without the report (s 75(3)).

 VCAT has the power to make an order requiring the landlord to carry out the repairs within a specified time.